 One of the most significant and important questions asked to a teenager during his/her high school years is “Where do you plan to study in college?”
 Here in the Philippines, this transition from high school to college is considered to be a big stepping stone to achieving one’s dreams.
 And going to UP is most of the time, if not always, a part of the choices included in the list of schools of any Filipino child and parent’s dream.
 However, before this dream is fulfilled, the dreaded and feared University of the Philippines College Admission Test, also known as UPCAT, must be taken and passed.
-More than 100,000 high school students apply for the test, around 80,000 are given slots for the test itself and only around 14,000 passes.
+More than 100,000 high school students apply for the test, around 80,000 are given slots for the test itself and only around 14,000 pass.

 How to Pass the UPCAT